10 Best Running Shoes for Beginners

 To help your running shoes last as long as possible, we recommend buying more than one pair, and rotating them.
 By allowing your shoes to completely dry out and for the foam to decompress between uses you'll maximize your purchase and help it last as long as possible.
 Plus they won't be as smelly.

-Don't get distracted by a shoe with a style you love while overlooking whether or not it meets you other needs.
-Although it's been proven that people run more often and for longer distances if they feel good about the way they look while running, in the end your best served by first finding the right shoe for you, and only then considering its style.
+Don't get distracted by a shoe with a style you love while overlooking whether or not it meets your other needs.
+Although it's been proven that people run more often and for longer distances if they feel good about the way they look while running, in the end, you're best served by first finding the right shoe for you, and only then considering its style.

 When you are looking for a good pair of shoes to buy for your beginning running gear collection you will want to make a smart choice as to where you invest your money.
 Buying quality shoes that have the features that will help you during your run are the way to go so be sure to carefully consider everything the shoes you are considering have to offer and what they can do for you and your performance.